rust-basel/fullstack-rust-workshop/src/05-displaying_a_list.md

 It may happen, that your browser denies fetching data from your backend because of Cross-Origin Resource Sharing (CORS).
 For security reasons browser restrict cross-origin HTTP requests.
-Your server has to explicitly tell the browser, which sources, or oirigins, are allowed to fetch the server's resources.
+Your server has to explicitly tell the browser, which sources, or origins, are allowed to fetch the server's resources.
 For more info have a read at the [MDN Web docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).

-In order to tell our server, that it is ok to fetch data from it we can add a `cors` layer to our `Router`.
+In order to tell our server that it is ok to fetch data from it, we can add a `cors` layer to our `Router`.
 That `layer` is another middleware.
-So the `cors` logic is applied to all routes we already wrote.
+So the `cors` logic is applied to all routes we already wrote, and the server sends appropriate CORS headers with each response.

 Therefore add the `tower-http` crate.